JenniferShelton/JenniferShelton.github.io/_episodes/02-filesAndBuckets.md

 **Note:** if no special characters are used UNIX assumes your path begins in the current working directory

-Without changing directories create a relative path to list the contents of the “samtools” directory (showing a trailing slash to see which are directories)

-#Solution:
-ls -F ../../nfs/sw/samtools/

-#Code Challenge 2: What does the command "cd" without a directory name do?

-#Solution: changes the current working directory to the home directory

 > ## Create a Relative Path
 >
 > Without changing directories create a **relative** path to list the contents of the `/data/alignment/combined`